The patents behind the mechanics you've played

 US10926179

-The system that remembers the orc who killed you and gives him a scar — still under patent for another decade.
+The system that remembers the orc who killed you and gives him a scar — still under an active US patent for roughly another decade.

 Nintendo v.
 Palworld